dharmeshkakadia/jezifm.github.io/_posts/2017-03-25-why-did-i-move-from-sublime-to-emacs.md

 * **Lisp Dream Machine** - I did not know anything `lisp` for what I know its a dead but not dead language, the **Dream Machine** part sounds cool.

-* **Opening file from remote file server** - I once did setup an SFTP connection in sublime, though not the best experience I had.
-I still did prefer editing files in my local setup then SSH my way to the remote server to either use `git pull` or `scp` to cascade changes from my local machine
+* **Opening file from remote file server** - I once did setup an SFTP connection in sublime, though not the best experience, I still prefer editing files in my local setup then SSH my way to the remote server to either use `git pull` or `scp` to cascade changes from my local machine

 * **Shell Mode** - When using sublime, I always have a terminal window open beside it, to run terminal commands like `SSH`, `editing files`, `running scripts`, etc. I always wished I can use my sublime features while in the terminal, like `quick-search`, `snippets`.